NirantK/nirantk.github.io/content/conduct.md

 1. Harassment & Abuse: I don't need to say this, but a mere suspicion is enough grounds for admins to throw the accused out.
 No evidence necessary.
 Be particularly respectful when reaching out to a minority in technology e.g. based on gender, race, religion, nationality

-1. Langauage: _English_ only, always
+1. Language: _English_ only, always

 1. Data Usage: All messages in that group can be flipped to public.
 Or used for training a bot.
 We've no means of preventing members from downloading chat history.

 1. Lastly, this is a dictatorship or fiefdom.
 You're free to express disagreement but do not expect admins to adhere to your desires, or even public pressure.